 In the United Kingdom an Appointed Representative (“AR”) is an arrangement whereby a person or firm is able to arrange deals in investments and advise on investments by acting as an agent for a firm (Principal) which is directly authorised by the Financial Conduct Authority (FCA).
 The Principal takes responsibility for ensuring the AR is compliant with all relevant FCA regulation.

 A few advantages of becoming an Appointed Representative:

-- Applying for direct authorisation from the FCA can be costly and time-consuming (an application an take up to 6 months to process);
+- Applying for direct authorisation from the FCA can be costly and time-consuming (an application may take up to 10 months to process);

-- It may be more efficient and cost-effective for a small business to be an AR rather than obtain direct authorisation;
+- It may be more efficient and cost-effective for a starting business to become an AR rather than invest into the entire infrastructure at the start and obtain direct FCA authorisation;

 - On-going compliance costs for an AR are likely to be much less than for a firm with independent authorisation;